blackhole-girl/website_old/README.md

   <!-- Text part on the right side of the image -->
   <div style="margin-left: 20px;">
-    Hi there!
+   <p style="margin-bottom: 20px;">  Hi there!
 I am a PhD student at Newcastle University studying supermassive black holes!
-Previously, I've completed my Masters at Observatoire de Paris in France and my Bachelors at Queen Mary University of London.
+Previously, I've completed my Masters at Observatoire de Paris in France and my Bachelors at Queen Mary University of London. </p>

-My research interests lie within the field of galaxy formation and evolution.
+<p style="margin-bottom: 20px;"> My research interests lie within the field of galaxy formation and evolution.
 More specifically, I am interested in understanding how supermassive black holes form, grow, and evolve in symbiosis   with their host galaxies.
-My PhD project focuses on understanding the interplay between AGN and their host galaxy using novel data from the James Webb Space telescope (JWST).
+My PhD project focuses on understanding the interplay between AGN and their host galaxy using novel data from the James Webb Space telescope (JWST). </p>

 </div>
 </div>